 How a Maraschino Cherry Is Made

-The modern maraschino cherry is soaked in a salt brine to remove its natural color and flavoring.
+This bleaches the cherries, removing their natural color and flavoring.
 They are then pitted and soaked in a sweetener (typically high fructose corn syrup) for about a month.
-The final step of dipping the fruits in artificial coloring gives the modern maraschino its overly brilliant red color (or any other color desired).
+The final step of dipping the fruits in artificial coloring (that lovely Red #4) gives the modern maraschino its overly brilliant red color (or any other color desired).

-The FDA's definition of a maraschino cherry denotes this artificial process: "The term 'Maraschino Cherries' is regarded as the common or usual name of an article consisting of cherries which have been dyed red, impregnated with sugar and packed in a sugar syrup flavored with oil of bitter almonds or a similar flavor."
+The FDA's definition of a maraschino cherry describes this artificial process: "The term 'Maraschino Cherries' is regarded as the common or usual name of an article consisting of cherries which have been dyed red, impregnated with sugar and packed in a sugar syrup flavored with oil of bitter almonds or a similar flavor."

-The Back to "Nature" Maraschino Cherry
+The "Back to Nature" Maraschino Cherry

-- Homemade Maraschino Cherries (no alcohol)
+Homemade Maraschino Cherries (alcohol-free)

-- Easy Maraschino Cherries (in maraschino liqueur)
+Easy Maraschino Cherries (in maraschino liqueur)

-Maraschino Cherries As a Garnish
+Maraschino Cherries as a Cocktail Garnish

 Tip: The "boat" is another popular fruit garnish that relies on the cherry.

 Unless the cocktail calls for it specifically, always serve a cherry with the stem intact so the drinker can easily pop it in their mouth if they choose.
 The modern maraschino is more candy than cherry and while it does not add much flavor to a drink, drinkers often enjoy the sweet treat at the end of their cocktail.